Najjad/StratMiner/README.md

 if you'd like to check your mining progress, navigate to the website rvn.2miners.com

-On the search bar of the website, search your RavenCoin wallet
+On the search bar of the website, search your RavenCoin wallet address

 This page then allows you to always check up on your mining progress!